-Step 1 - Formulate your question and translate it into a search strategy.
+Step 1 - Formulate your question.

 Step 2 - Identify the key concepts of your question.
 The frameworks used to develop your question are a good start.